Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Metrics on isometry classes of high-dimensional periodic sequences

-A high-dimensional periodic sequence models a multivariate time series \cite{bale2007kaleidomaps} whose data points have values in $\R^{n-1}$.
-We focus on the most natural equivalence $f\times g$, where $f$ is a translation in $\R$ and $g$ is any isometry in $\R^{n-1}$.
-All results can be adaptable to other cases, for example, including reflections in $\R$ or orientation-preserving isometry in $\R^{n-1}$.
+This section solves the analog of Problem~\ref{pro:metric} for high-dimensional periodic sequences $S\subset\R\times\R^{n-1}$ from Definition~\ref{dfn:high-dim_sequence}.
+Such a sequence models a multivariate time series \cite{bale2007kaleidomaps} with values in $\R^{n-1}$.
+We focus on the natural equivalence $f\times g$, where $f$ is a translation in $\R$ and $g$ is any isometry in $\R^{n-1}$.
+All results can be adapted to other cases, for example, including reflections in $\R$ or restricting to orientation-preserving isometry in $\R^{n-1}$.